LeoOuyang24/DarkestDungeonPokemonGame/ideas_dump.md

 This will be referred to as a **limiting factor** for the rest of the document

 - Shoot: A very basic, moderate damage move that the player character can do.
 It doesn't do much damage and has a high limiting factor but is able to target any enemy regardless of position and is by far the most common way the player character can do damage.

+- Passive Moves: Passive, constant effects that take up the slot of a move but can't be eplicitly used

+#### Items
+Enhancer: doubles the effect of the items held by adjacent allies